wavesplatform/docs.wavesplatform/docs/en/blockchain/waves-protocol/sponsored-fee.md

 ## Implementation

-### Sponsored Fee Transaction representations
+### Sponsor Fee Transaction representations

-Binary format of a SponsorFee transaction is as follows:
+Binary format of a sponsor fee transaction is as follows:

 | \# | Field name | Type | Position | Length |
 | --- | ---: | --- | --- | --- |